nurturenature/fuzz_dist/README.md

 :hello
   |> world()
 ```
 stage.
 The simple tests and configurations are helping to develop and evaluate the idea of a more approachable Jepsen testing of BEAM applications.
-They are not real tests of AntidoteDB.

 ---

-### Jepsen Tests Are Living Tests
+## Jepsen Tests Are Living Tests

 Many thanks to @aphyr and https://jepsen.io for https://github.com/jepsen-io/jepsen.

 ---

-### For Next

-Elixir client emits telemerty events linking Jepsen test operations (and failures!).
-Go from a Jepsen anomoly report to your apps telemetry/spans/logs.
+## .next()